ifrycolorado/ClassTimeTrackingAnalysis/README.md

 I have a few rules for when I track time:
 * Looking at my phone for more than 15 seconds forces the timer to stop.
+  * This is long enough to switch music and make sure that any texts were not emergencies.
+* Checking email/news/etc. forces the timer to stop (unless this is apart of the task).
 * Any breaks (snack, stretch, etc.) forces the timer to stop.
 * Switching tasks forces the timer to switch with me.